Forensic Accounting

 A: When the matters are distinct — for example, valuing a closely held business in a shareholder dispute while simultaneously quantifying lost profits from a separate breach — separate engagement letters and credentialed opinions reduce Daubert exposure and prevent opposing counsel from conflating the two analyses.
 Contact the firm to discuss how to structure the engagement for your specific matter.

-Expert Witness & Miami: Frequently Asked Questions
+Forensic Accounting in Miami: Frequently Asked Questions

 A forensic accounting expert witness analyzes financial records, prepares written opinions, and testifies in depositions and trials.
 They help attorneys establish economic damages, uncover fraud, value businesses, and challenge opposing financial testimony.
 Expert witnesses must demonstrate education, credentials (CPA, ABV, CFF), and relevant experience to be court-qualified.